 Discrimination: Women in general faced legal and economic discrimination, with noncitizen women at a particular disadvantage.

-The strict interpretation of sharia does not apply to child custody cases, and courts have applied the “the best interests of the child” standard since 2010.
-According to sharia a divorced woman may lose custody of her children to their father once daughters reach 13 years of age and sons 11 years of age.
+The strict interpretation of sharia does not apply to child custody cases, and courts applied the “the best interests of the child” standard.
+According to federal law, a divorced woman may lose custody of her children to their father once daughters reach 13 years of age and sons 11 years of age.
 Women are permitted to file for continued custody until a daughter is married or a son finishes his education.
-Under federal law, fathers are permitted to seek custody of an under-11-year-old son if they feel the child has become “too soft.”
+Under federal law, fathers are permitted to seek custody of a son younger than age 11 if they feel the child has become “too soft.”

 The law provides for corporal punishment for sexual relations and pregnancy outside of marriage.
 The government may imprison and deport noncitizen women who bear children out of wedlock.
-In February a Fujairah court sentenced an unmarried woman to three months in prison and deportation after a medical visit revealed she was having complications associated with pregnancy.
+In November 2019 Dubai authorities charged a Filipina woman with having sex out of wedlock after she was caught disposing of the body of a stillborn infant.

 The government excluded women from certain social and economic benefits, including land grants for building houses, because tribal family law often designates men as the heads of families.

 Birth Registration: Children generally derive citizenship from their parents.
-As noted above the children of UAE citizen mothers married to foreigners did not receive citizenship automatically.
+The children of UAE citizen mothers married to foreigners do not receive citizenship automatically.
 The government registered noncitizen births, including of Bidoon.
 The criminalization of sexual relations outside of marriage prevented the registration of children born out of wedlock and, as a result, access to travel documents.

 Education: Education is compulsory through the ninth grade; however, the law was not enforced, and some children did not attend school, especially children of noncitizens.
 The government provided free primary education only to citizens.
-Noncitizen children could enroll in public schools only if they scored more than 90 percent on entrance examinations, which authorities administered only in Arabic.
-In September 2018 the Ministry of Education made all public schools coeducational from the first to fifth grades, starting with that year’s first grade class.
+Noncitizen children could enroll in public schools only if they scored more than 90 percent on entrance examinations, which authorities administered in Arabic, and if one of the parents worked in a government entity, among other criteria.
+In 2018 the Ministry of Education made all public schools coeducational from the first to fifth grades, starting with that year’s first-grade class.

 Sexual Exploitation of Children: The law criminalizes the sexual exploitation of children, with a minimum penalty for conviction of 10 years in prison.
 Consensual sex is illegal outside of marriage, carrying a minimum penalty of one year in prison.
 The penalty for conviction of sex with children younger than 14 is life imprisonment.
 Distribution and consumption of child pornography is illegal.